-The Angora Rabbit is a variety of domestic rabbit that is commonly bred for its long, soft wool, which they produce in copious quantities.
-At only 11 microns in diameter it is finer and softer than cashmere.
+The Angora Rabbit is a variety of domestic rabbit that is popular for its long, soft wool, which the animal produces in copious quantities.
+At only 11 microns in diameter, the fur is finer and softer than cashmere.

 Angora Rabbit Dietary Needs

 Another helpful tip for loose wool control includes giving the rabbit a pine cone to play with.
 They nibble them, throw them around, and they turn into a good wool catcher in their cage.
 When the pine cone is all nibbled or full of wool, replace it.
-Rabbits do not possess the same allergy generating qualities as many other animals.

 The average rabbit can live for about 7–12 years when living indoors and enjoying good care.
 However, many outdoor rabbits have a shorter lifespan.